In the Museum

 Create a pencil drawing to take home while taking a closer look at works from the collection.
 No experience is necessary, and all supplies are provided.

-For ages 6 through adult.
+For ages 6 and up.
 Children 12 and under must be accompanied by an adult.
 Capacity is limited.

 Create a pencil drawing to take home while taking a closer look at works from the collection.
 No experience is necessary, and all supplies are provided.

-For ages 6 through adult.
+For ages 6 and up.
 Children 12 and under must be accompanied by an adult.
 Capacity is limited.

 Drawing in the Galleries: American